 Meetings.

 Annual Meetings.
 Annual or special meetings shall be held at such place and at such day and hour as shall be set forth in the notice thereof.
-The annual meeting of members shall be held in each calendar year in January, or at any other time during the year as determined by the Board of Elders, at which time there shall be elected a Board of Elders, Deacons, be received annual reports of the Board of Elders, and be transacted such other business as may properly be brought before the meeting.
+The annual meeting of members shall be held in each calendar year in January, or at any other time during the year as determined by the Board of Elders, at which time there shall be elected a Board of Elders and Deacons and be transacted such other business as may properly be brought before the meeting.

 Special Meetings.
 Special meetings of the members, unless otherwise prescribed by law, may be called for any purpose or purposes by the Chairman of the Board at the request in writing of a majority of the Board of Elders, or at the request in writing of one-tenth of the members.
 No business other than that specified in the notice of the meeting shall be transacted at any special meeting.